elastic/ecs/README.md

 ## <a name="host"></a> Host fields

-Host fields provide information related to a host.
-A host can be a physical machine, a virtual machine, or a Docker container.

-Normally the host information is related to the machine on which the event was generated/collected, but they can be used differently if needed.
+A host is defined as a general computing instance.
+ECS host.* fields should be populated with details about the host on which the event happened, or on which the measurement was taken.
+Host types include hardware, virtual machines, Docker containers, and Kubernetes nodes.

 | Field  | Description  | Level  | Type  | Example  |